tarwn/lessthandot-hugo/blogs/content/posts/2011-05-22-manipulating-test-data-with-sed.md

   - Linux

 ---
 Following on from my [previous blog about sed][1], this blog will detail how I use sed most often: manipulating test data when running demonstrations of new features.
-Let&#8217;s say we&#8217;ve developed a web service which creates users from the following XML document:
+Let's say we've developed a web service which creates users from the following XML document:

 ```xml
 <user>